lgonzalezrouco/pti/microservices/README.md

 ## 2. Kubernetes tutorial

-NOTE: This tutorial has been tested in macOS 10.13.6 and Ubuntu 18.04.3 but, in theory, you should be able to do it over Windows too.
+NOTE: This tutorial has been tested in Ubuntu 20.04, macOS 10.13.6 and Windows Home with WSL2.
 It's even possible to do the tutorial inside a virtual machine (e.g. VirtualBox) running Ubuntu, but in that case you should configure the VM with at least 2 cores and 3GB of memory.

 ### 2.1.
 Install a toy Kubernetes cluster with Minikube